MicheleBosio99/ReclaimHumanity/Reclaim_Humanity/Documents/GameDesignDocument.md

 - ## TECHNICAL DETAILS IMPLEMENTED:
-    - TODO decide: 16x16 pixels tiles | OR | 32x32 pixels tiles?
-More seems excessive, less just no;
+    - SCENES DETAILS:
+        - World map I used 5 scenes: 1 for each biome (Overgrown Forest, Ruined City/Village, (Nuclear) Wastelands), 1 for the internal view of the laboratory and one for the external view of the laboratory that has then the paths which go in the other biomes;
+        - Main menu: 1 scene for the initial screen, others?;
+        - Inventory: 1 scene for the inventory?;
+        - Recipe tree: 1 scene for the recipe tree?;
+        - Combats: at least 1 scene for the combat system;

+    - GRAPHIC DETAILS:
+        - 32x32 tiles and items.
+The characters will be bigger (something around 48x48);
+        - Biomes Maps are 128x128 tiles (so 4096x4096 pixels), plus the internal lab one and the external lab one;
-    - Screen resolution ? how many (n*n pixels) tiles should appear in the cam view?
-Prof used something around 24 horizontal tiles with 16:9 resolution which could be good for us too;
+        - Screen resolution: 16:9.
+(Still, how many (n*n pixels) tiles should appear in the cam view?
+Prof used something around 24 horizontal tiles with 16:9 resolution which could be good for us too);

+    - PLAYING CHARACTER DETAILS:
+        - Speed, Input method, Collider type, Size, (Animations details), ...?;

+    - MAIN MANU DETAILS:
+        - How is it handled, where are buttons going, ...?;

+    - ENEMIES DETAILS:
+        - ...?;

-    - ...?
+    - SOUND DETAILS:
+        - How is audio manager implemented, ...?;

 ___